unruly/unruly.github.io/README.md

 ### Adding and Changing Existing Content

-#### Updates
+#### Blog Posts

-You can add and edit update posts by going to the [updates folder](/source/updates) and editing the markdown files there.
+You can add and edit blog posts by going to the [blog folder](/source/blog) and editing the markdown files there.
 This can all be done via GitHub's interface so you don't need to have a complete local environment set up.

 ##### Frontmatter